 - May 26th Commencement, which includes the Baccalaureate Liturgy, will take place at the Cathedral of Mary Our Queen at 10 am.
 Each family will receive two "preferred seating tickets" for parents.
 All other seating will be general.

 - Dress for Commencement is a white or cream colored, knee length dress to be worn under their white gown.
 Please avoid dresses with stripes, dots or other images as you will see them through the gown.
 The girls should wear white flat or small heeled shoes.
 The marble floors in the Cathedral can be difficult to navigate in high of a heel.

 I hope that you and your families enjoy the days of rest and relaxation and your daughters come back energized for the last weeks of school.
 On behalf of the administration, faculty, and staff, I want to wish all of you a very happy and blessed Easter.
 May our Risen Lord, give you peace, joy and above all hope.

 2017 Walk for Hope: Wednesday, April 12

 Prom is May 5 at the Great Room at Savage Mill in Savage, MD.
 A $65 prom deposit was due by February 24 but there is still time!
 Each prom ticket is $65.
 Seniors and Juniors must purchase their own prom ticket.
 Date tickets (an additional $65) can only be used for non-SKHS students.
-If any date is over 21, you must see Ms. Manuel.
-Cash or check should be taken to Ms. Manuel in the library.
-If you are bringing a date, that ticket must be purchased by April 7.
+If any date is over 21, you must see Ms. Manuel or Ms. Montoya.
+Cash or check should be taken to Ms. Montoya.

 - Time: Friday, May 5th from 12 to 2 am (Boarding Time is 11:30 pm)